antpas/JavaFinalProject/README.md

   That tutorial can be found here: https://github.com/libgdx/libgdx/wiki/A-simple-game

 # Running the game
-The Java file can be found in this GitHub repository, under JavaFinalProject/Game_Files/core/src/com/mygdx/game/MyGdxGame.java
+The Java file can be found in this GitHub repository, under: JavaFinalProject/Game_Files/core/src/com/mygdx/game/MyGdxGame.java
-* You only need to download the files contained within Game Files to run the game on Eclipse
+* You only need to download the files contained within Game_Files to run the game on Eclipse
 * You can also download the .APK within main repo folder to play the game on an Android phone

 #What's in the repo?